 In addition, the Westlawn / Garfield Street South neighborhood stands out within Illinois for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 5.8% of college-friendly places to live in IL.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for urban sophisticates.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Westlawn / Garfield Street South neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Westlawn / Garfield Street South neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Westlawn / Garfield Street South neighborhood has more Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.2% of this neighborhood's residents have Russian ancestry.